5,000 signatures reached

 A century later, we have made great strides towards realising the 1916 vision.
 Although there is much work ahead, the vision that was once perceived as visionary is now realistic.
 The evidence is in this decade’s extraordinary victories of compassion and equality: the Marriage Equality Referendum and the Referendum to Repeal the 8th Amendment.

 The time has come to write a new story of unity and equality, by celebrating Ireland’s matron Saint Brigid equally to St. Patrick.
 Making Brigid’s Day a national holiday would be a true reflection on today’s Ireland, sending a strong egalitarian message to the world.

-Treacy O’Connor, Melanie Lynch & Lorna Evers Monaghan
+Melanie Lynch, Treacy O'Connor, Laura Murphy & Lorna Evers Monaghan

 How it will be delivered